 There is truly an abundance of construction contractors within the beautiful country of Canada.
 Many of these contractors have managed to gain immense wealth.
-If you wish to follow in their footsteps and do the same, you will need to learn all about an Ontario construction surety bond also referred as constructions bonds.
+If you wish to follow in their footsteps and do the same, you will need to learn all about construction bonds also referred as contract bonds.
 Within this comprehensive guide, you will learn about the qualification requirements and whether or not credit will matter, during this process.

 Most project developers or contractors will tend to deal with the same surety company throughout their work history.
 Once the surety becomes familiar and gains trust in the general contractor, surety bonds will be approved in a more time efficient manner.
 If you have a positive history of dealing with subcontractors, banks, vendors, and other project owners, you will be expeditiously approved for a surety bond.